kdewey13/CIS4914-Minimum_Commute_FPLI/README.md

 ### Packaging and Deploying Updates
 To update the package, contact the repository owner, then:
-1. Make the desired updates and push to the remote repository.
+1. Make the desired updates.
 2. Increment the version number in setup.py.
+3. Push to the remote repository.
+4. Place the .pypirc file in your home directory (contact repository owner or project lead for access)
-3. In the command line:
+5. In the command line:
     1. navigate to the directory where the package is located
-    2. update setuptools and wheel: `python3 -m pip install --user --upgrade setuptools wheel`
+    2. update setuptools and wheel: `python -m pip install --user --upgrade setuptools wheel`
-    3. run `python3 setup.py sdist bdist_wheel`
+    3. run `python setup.py sdist bdist_wheel`
-    4. update twine: `python3 -m pip install --user --upgrade twine`
+    4. update twine: `python -m pip install --user --upgrade twine`
-    5. run `twine upload dist/*` and provide the credentials for the fplimincomm pypi account.
+    5. run `twine upload dist/*` (credentials for the fplimincomm pypi account provided by .pypirc file)